Code-Institute-Submissions/CI-MS1-maziau/README.md

 * Not confuse the user with multiple different fonts.
 * Have Lithuanian symbols available, to write Creators names: Ūla and Viltė without errors.
 * Have Lithuanian symbols for adding language choice to the website, without having to change typography in the future.
+Best font matching the criteria was 'Red Hat Display' Designed by MCKL and available on 'google fonts'.

 ## Wireframes